M-earnest/docker_workshop/workshop/advanced/creating.md

 **2. Add files to the build context**

 Download the course materials and copy all files from the examples folder into `my_first_docker folder` (README.md, print_info_container.py, print_info_local_system.py).
-Otherwise you'll find the necessary files under `/docker_workshop_oldenburg/build_example/`, if you've pulled and ran the `get_workshop_materials:0.0.2` container from the [quickstart session](https://m-earnest.github.io/docker_workshop/basics/quickstart.html).
+Otherwise you'll find the necessary files under `/docker_workshop_oldenburg/build_example/`, if you've pulled and ran the `get_workshop_materials:0.0.3` container from the [quickstart session](https://m-earnest.github.io/docker_workshop/basics/quickstart.html).

 E.g. using bash:

-`cp /build_example/README.md /Users/me/Desktop/my_first_docker`
+`cp /build_example/README.md /Users/username/Desktop/my_first_docker`

+**Note:** Replace /Users/username/Desktop/my_first_docker with the path to the Desktop on your machine, you can find this path using the following commands in your terminal `pwd` (get the name of the current working directory), `ls` (list files and directories) and `cd` (change directory).
+The path structure may differ depending on your operating system, i.e on Linux based systems: `/home/username/Desktop`; on Windows using WSL: `/mnt/c/Users/<username>/Desktop`.

 **3. Populate the Dockerfile**